When you let your credit card out of sight, it only takes seconds for your information to be stolen.

 1. Data breaches

 In the case of a data breach, a hacker or a team of hackers will use malicious software to log into the financial institution’s stored credit card information.
-This can also happen to other e-commerce websites, like what recently happened to the Ashley Madison data leak.

 There are also instances where someone who works for the institution or has access to the institution’s files would steal card information manually while on the job.
 This information may include card numbers, expiration dates and security codes.